-The scope of this appraisal included an investigation of the real estate market in Skagway.
-Comparable land sales or leases were analyzed to determine the market value of the subject land.
+The scope of this appraisal included an investigation of the real estate market in Skagway and Southeast Alaska.
+Comparable land sales or leases were analyzed to determine the market value of the subject land and depreciated costs of the improvements were added to arrive at a market value of the property.

 The Direct Sales Comparison Approach was relied on for development of a market value opinion.
-In addition to previous inspections, aerial photos, maps, and geographic surveys were used to determine the character of the site's attribute values.
+In addition to the on-site inspection, aerial photos, maps, and geographic surveys were used to determine the character of the site's attribute values.